codenvibes/CS/08 TOOLS/BURP SUITE/THM - BURP SUITE INTRUDER.md

 ### Questions

 ##### We have three payload sets.
-The first set contains 100 lines, the second contains 2 lines, and the third contains 30 lines.

-How many requests will Intruder make using these payload sets in a Cluster bomb attack?
+The first set contains 100 lines, the second contains 2 lines, and the third contains 30 lines.<br><br>How many requests will Intruder make using these payload sets in a Cluster bomb attack?
 <div align="center">
 <br>
 <br>